flowplayer/flash/plugins/viralvideos/README.txt

 - #618 refactored server return to not require json output anymore and return success.
 Return success on all request errors with logging, return success on token error with logging.
 Added 3 new configurable email labels, "success", "required", "sending"
 - #12 if css method used as a getter just return the current style config.
+- #34 parse share config params from the player urls before generating the embed code.

 3.2.11
 ------